 "An excellent rich domestic fish collection".

-Gyllenstierna was the fish expert in Sweden at the time, with a great interest in the species living the waters around Skälderviken, not far from his home on the Krapperup's estate.
+Gyllenstierna was the fish expert in Sweden at the time, with a great interest in the species living in the waters around Skälderviken, not far from his home on the Krapperup's estate.
 The donation consists of both mounted dry fish as well as species preserved in ethanol and provides an insight into the local fish fauna of the time.

 Subfossils are the name for organic material from for example animal bones or shells from snails and mussels which have only been partially fossilized.
 This happens when the material has not been in the earth long enough to completely change to a fossil state or that the environment has not been favourable enough for the fossil process to be completed.
 This type of material is most often found in bogs or older lake sediments.

 Our collection of subfossil bones comes from Scanian sites and was mainly found in lake sediments.
 To ensure the age of the bones, C14 dating is used.

 The majority of our subfossil bones were collected during the early 19th century when the zoological collection grew rapidly under the leadership of Professor Sven Nilsson.
 Additional material came to the collection in Lund at the beginning of the 20th century, after several Lund professors came together and formed the "Torvmossekommissionen", with a call to the public to submit their findings to the university.
 The collection at large is well documented with fascinating find information in the museum's records.

 Today, our collection of subfossil bones is widely used as a material of identification and for sampling aDNA (ancient DNA) from, among others, aurochs, bison, European marsh turtle, and reindeer.
 In the wake of the rapid technical development, the collection is also used for, for example, isotope studies.

 How are our collections used today